 Our boxes are made of 100% post-consumer cardboard without glues or dyes, so it's biodegradable, compostable and environmentally friendly.

 Saponified Organic Extra Virgin Olive (Olea Europea) Oil,

 Purified Water, Sodium Hydroxide (Saponifying Agent).

-NOTE: The formulation of this product has not changed.
-We only added to the list of ingredients the saponifying agent (Sodium Hydroxide also known as Lye) that is used to Saponify the oils.
 For more information on how a true soap is made please visit Is it a Soap or a Detergent Bar?

 * This bar of soap doesn't contain artificial (FD&C or D&C) colorants or dyes of any kind, artificial or synthetic fragrances, chemicals,

 ** The color of the soap comes directly from the natural ingredients it contains.

 *** All the vegetable glycerin produced during the saponification process is retained in the soap.
 We do not remove it to sell it separately.